AlexBethel/drim/README.md

 ## Compilation

-When invoked with no flags, AlexScript by default compiles source code directly to code that is valid C and C++, then calls the system C compiler to generate an object file, then calls the system linker to generate an executable file.
+When invoked with no flags, Drim by default compiles source code directly to code that is valid C and C++, then calls the system C compiler to generate an object file, then calls the system linker to generate an executable file.